Coastal migration (Americas): Archeological and geological evidence

 Archaeological sites from the Pacific Northwest to Baja California have offered more evidence to suggest the coastal migration theory.
 Sites in the North Pacific have been discovered and researched to help develop a baseline of early coastal colonization data.
 In California, archeological sites with dates that support human settlement in the migration period 12,000 -7,000 ybp are: Borax Lake, the Cross Creek Site, Santa Barbara Channel Islands, Santa Barbara Coast's Sudden Flats, and the Scotts Valley site, CA-SCR-177.
 The Arlington Springs Man is an excavation of 10,000-year-old human remains in the Channel Islands.
 Marine shellfish remains associated with kelp forests were recovered in the Channel Island sites and at other sites such as Daisy Cave and Cardwell Bluffs dated between 12,000 and 9000 cal BP.

 In South America, evidence of human presence as early as 12,500 cal BP was discovered at the Monte Verde site pointing to coastal migration south over inland migration as the ice sheet would not yet be retreated.
+This evidence is questioned by a March 2026 study that claims the site could not be older than 8,200 cal BP.

 Further evidence to support the coastal migration hypothesis has been found in the biological viability of regions after deglaciation.
 Lesnek et al. 2018 found that the deglaciation of the Pacific coastal corridor allowed for biological productivity, availability of food resources, and an accessible migration route for early colonization.